onap/archived-cli/docs/user_guide.rst

 ----------
 To run in debug mode, set following environment variables:

-1. ONAP_CLI_DEBUG - By default its false, otherwise Set to true
+1. OPEN_CLI_CLI_DEBUG - By default its false, otherwise Set to true

-2. ONAP_CLI_DEBUG_PORT - By default it is 5005, otherwise set to new TCP port number
+2. OPEN_CLI_CLI_DEBUG_PORT - By default it is 5005, otherwise set to new TCP port number

 More details
 -------------